blockwatch-cc/tzstats-legacy/doc/block.md

 ## Block Screen

+### Block/Chain History

+- Option 1: 24h tx volume bar chart (1440 blocks)
+- Option 2: line/branch of blocks (like Git history)
+  - display last 6-10 blocks and orphan branches only
+  - x is time axis
+  - distance is block time
+  - information: tx count, tx volume, priority, block number, block time
+  - blocks may be visualized by circles
+  - 3 sizes (diameters): empty, low, high tx volume
+  - 4 different fill levels inside the circle for empty, low, medium, high tx count
+  - a missed block time slot may be visualized with a small dot instead of a circle (the number of dots would then also signify the priority visually)

 ### Block Card Datafields

 A simple block card displaying label/value pairs.
 Should give overview about main block properties, but avoid too much detail.